Table of Contents

 Indefinite-term contracts

-Fixed-term contracts (minimum 1 year, justifiable reason required)
+Fixed-term contracts (minimum of 1 year and for justifiable temporary reasons)

 Part-time contracts

-Signature Requirements: Qualified Electronic Signature (QES) via EvroTrust
+Signature requirement: Qualified Electronic Signature (QES) via EvroTrust

 Contract Customisation